Michael Carr (Labour politician)

-Michael Carr (27 May 1947 – 20 July 1990) was a British Labour Party politician who served as Member of Parliament for Bootle for 57 days in 1990 from his election until his death.
+Michael Carr (27 May 1947 – 20 July 1990) was a British Labour Party politician who served as Member of Parliament for Bootle from May to July 1990.
+After being elected to parliament in a by-election, Carr died after only 57 days in office.
 He was a dockworker who later became a trade union official, but his political rise was assisted by the help he gave the Labour Party leadership in removing the influence of the Militant tendency.

 Carr had served briefly as a local councillor and did not see his attempts to become an MP as a career move.
 His sudden death occurred after he had been sent home from hospital where staff failed to identify an imminent heart attack; prosecutions were considered and his family sought legal redress.

 Career

 Carr, the son of a policeman, was born in his future constituency of Bootle.
 He went to St Mary's College in Crosby and found employment in the Netherlands and then Fareham where he met his wife Lyn; they married in 1970 and had four children.
 Carr moved back to Bootle the next year, where he worked as a wharfinger in the docks on the Mersey.
 In his 20s he travelled in the Middle-East.